HAN-Siyu/LION/README.md

 ## Basic Guideline

 We expect LION could be a powerful package for predicting RNA-protein interaction in a uniform R environment.
 The functions of LION can be categorized into several groups to facilitate feature extraction, interaction prediction and model tuning.
 We here provide a basic summary for LION's function.
-Detailed examples and parameters explanations can be found in our [manual](https://github.com/HAN-Siyu/LION_Supplementary/blob/master/LION_0.2.8.pdf).
+Detailed examples and parameters explanations can be found in our manual.

 **Functions for feature extraction**
 - `computeFreq()`: compute *k*-mer frequencies of RNA/protein sequences.
 Support three amino acids reprentations, entripy density profile (EDP) computation and data normalization.
 - `computeMLC()`: compute the most-like coding region of RNA sequences.
 Support two strategies: longest open reading frame (ORF) and maximum subarray sum (MSS).
 - `computeMotifs()`: compute number of motifs in RNA/protein sequences.
 User-defined motifs are also supported.
 - `computePhysChem()`: compute physicochemical features of RNA/protein sequences.
-See the [manual](https://github.com/HAN-Siyu/LION_Supplementary/blob/master/LION_0.2.8.pdf) for details.
 - `computePhysChem_AAindex()`: compute various physicochemical features of protein sequences using [AAindex](https://www.genome.jp/aaindex/aaindex_help.html).
 - `computeStructure()`: computes the secondary structural features of RNA/protein sequences using [ViennaRNA](https://www.tbi.univie.ac.at/RNA/index.html)/[Predator](https://bioweb.pasteur.fr/packages/pack@predator@2.1.2) packages (the packages are required).